ethangclark/r2v/README.md

 - Think through "boxed" value approach... would we want to support a flow for this?
     - Answer: we can mention it, but don't add an official flow.
 Make them make what they are doing super explicit (including writing their own setter)
         - value setter magic is plenty

+PROBLEMS:
+1: JEST is balking at non-thunked methods
+2: typedef for WithSetters is slightly wrong (key should return never if value is func -- not value) ->  TO INVESTIGATE: check out ts-jest, which is used in jest.config.js